mvysny/mvysny.github.io/_posts/2021-1-1-new-computer-setup.md

 Follow [How to Install Gnome Console as Default Terminal in Ubuntu 22.04](https://fostips.com/gnome-console-default-terminal-ubuntu-2204/).

+### gnome keyboard shortcuts

-Open "Keyboard Settings" GNOME settings, "View and customize shortcuts", set "Launch Terminal" to `Super+t`.
+Open "Keyboard Settings" GNOME settings, "View and customize shortcuts", set:

+* "Launch Terminal" to `Super+t`
+* "Move Window" set to **Disabled** (press Backspace to clear the shortcut): conflict with Intellij

 ### gnome text editor